This 4th Episode is titled, “Martyrs.”

 Christianity’s early struggle with Rome began in earnest when Judaism officially denounced the Christians and banish them as a movement within Judaism.
 This took place shortly after the destruction of Jerusalem in 70 AD.
-Until that time, the followers of Jesus were considered as a kind of reform movement within Judaism.
+Until that time, followers of Jesus were considered as a kind of reform movement within Judaism.
 But toward the end of the 1st Century, Rome realized the Jews had divorced themselves from the Christians.
 Christianity was something new; a religious novelty; so, under suspicion.

-“The Christians to the lions,” became a frequent solution to the ills of the world.
+“Christians to the lions,” became a frequent solution to the ills of the world.

-The concern of the pagans was well-founded.
+The concern of the pagans was ill-attributed, but well-founded.
 Not because their gods were angry, but because in some places so many had become Christians the pagan temples were nearly empty.
 Acts 19 tells us this happened in Ephesus and a letter from the Governor of Bithynia in the early 2nd Century repeats the concern.
 This led to a growing call for punishment of the Christians.
 A few would be rounded up and put to death to prove to the gods the earnestness of the pagans to appease them.

 “They affirmed the whole of their guilt was that they were in the habit of meeting on a fixed day before it was light, when they sang in alternate verses a hymn to Christ as to a God, and bound themselves by a solemn oath, not to commit any wicked deeds; no fraud, theft or adultery, never to falsify their word, nor deny a trust when they should be called upon to deliver it.
 After which it was their custom to separate, then reassembled later to partake of food — but food of an ordinary an innocent kind.”

 Another source of trouble for Christians was their Jewish origin.
 Even though Judaism worked hard to distance itself from the followers of Christ, in the mind of the average Roman, the Church was a Jewish thing.
-In many places Jews were the main accusers of Christians to the authorities.
+In many places, Jews were the main accusers of Christians to the authorities.
 But this failed to dislodge Christians from their Jewish roots.
 The bloody and troubling Jewish Wars of the 1st & 2nd Centuries created great hostility between Romans and Jews, which spilled over onto Christians.

 During the 2nd & 3rd Centuries, believers were arrested and executed on no worse crime than being accused of being a Christian.
 Hauled before a judge, they were given the opportunity to recant.
 They could do so by invoking the names of some pagan deities, offering a sacrifice to the image of the Emperor, and cursing Christ.
 If they refused this threefold evidence of being a pagan, they were led off to execution.